Delta-Pion/Financial-Prediction-Research-RM/Financial_Research_Obsidian/Research Notes/LSTM/LSTM mathematical example.md

 ## LSTM Mathematical Example

 Alright, let's walk through a simplified example of an LSTM cell calculation with some hypothetical values.
 I'll keep the vector dimensions small for clarity.
+It is based on the equations given in [[LSTM Basic Mathematical Model]].

 **Assumptions:**